 WiFi Robot using Raspberry Pi

 First thing to do is build a the chassis for WiFi Robot using Arduino.
 You can build it the way you like.
 Only think you should keep in mind mind is, it should have enough space for Arduino, L293D Motor Driver and a LIPO battery.
 For our project, I will be using a 12V LiPo Battery.
 You can use foam board or aluminium sheet or wood piece for building the base.
-If you want you can purchase one from here.

 Step 2 – Power Source